-David advises regulated and private companies, based in Israel and abroad, on matters pertaining to the capital markets, financial regulation, and commercial law.
+David advises regulated and private companies, based in Israel and abroad, on matters pertaining to the capital market, financial regulation, and commercial law.

 David has experience in advising and acting for crowdfunding businesses, peer-to-peer lenders, payment institutions, and portfolio managers, both in the UK and Israel, on their regulatory permissions, contractual relations, and website content.

 David also works with hedge funds, private equity funds, property funds, and other specialist funds, preparing their documentation and advising on financial regulation.
-David established a number of funds in Jersey and Guernsey, working with local counsel in numerous jurisdictions.
+David has established a number of private equity and property funds in Jersey, Guernsey, and Cayman, working with local counsel in those jurisdictions.

-David also advises on a range of EU regulation, including the new EU MIFID 2 and MIFiR requirements, EMIR, and AIFMD.
+David also advises on a range of EU regulation, including the MIFID 2 and MIFiR requirements, EMIR, and AIFMD.
 He also advises major Israeli investment houses on these matters, as well as related ISDA and other commercial contracts.

 City University, London (LL.B.), 2004